Reduce Risk and Improve Control in Uneven Lifts

 What Are Eye Bolts?

-Designed to handle multi-directional forces, including angular and rotational loads, lifting points often feature swivel or rotating mechanisms that allow the hardware to align with the direction of pull while maintaining the full WLL.
+Designed to handle multi-directional forces, including angular and rotational loads, hoist rings often feature swivel or rotating mechanisms that allow the hardware to align with the direction of pull while limiting WLL reductions.
 This adaptability makes them essential in industries where load orientation can vary significantly and where rotating, pivoting, or manipulating a load beyond a straight, in-line lift is required.
 They are especially critical when loads need to be side-mounted or repositioned during handling, ensuring safe and efficient lifting even in complex orientations.

-Unlike traditional eye bolts, which may degrade more quickly under repeated stress, especially in environments with vibration, shock loading, or angular force, lifting points are built to maintain integrity over time.
+Unlike traditional eye bolts, which may degrade more quickly under repeated stress, especially in environments with vibration, shock loading, or angular force, hoist rings are designed to maintain integrity over time.
 Features like load-distributing swivel mechanisms and secure bolt engagement help reduce wear and tear, ensuring consistent performance and safety across thousands of lift cycles.

 Industry Trends